 I am a figurative realist painter depicting interesting people that I observe and photograph in my daily wanderings, preferably but not always, unobserved by them.
 My latest body of work is of single or mirrored subjects against a plain or patterned background of brilliant color.

-I'm a representational figurative painter depicting images that I observe from the people I see in everyday life.
-I start by photographing folks around me, preferably but not always, unobserved by them.
-I usually focus on small groups of two or three and notice the humorous similarities that invariably evolve out of regular interactions between family members, working partners, friends and lovers.
+In previous series focusing on small groups of two or three, I illustrate the humorous similarities that invariably evolve out of regular interactions between family members, working partners, friends and lovers.

 An ongoing series of Hand Portraits stems from my 30-year career as a Massage Therapist.
 My hands allow me to “see” my clients in a way that my eyes cannot.
 I find myself looking at peoples’ hands even before seeing their faces.
-It seems, at least to me, that hands tell a person's real story and I am drawn to portraying them.
+It seems, at least to me, that hands reveal a person's inner truth.

 Portraiture has always been an important part of my art making and I’m delighted to receive commissions that allow me to reach beyond a mere likeness of my subject to bring something deeper to the canvas.

 While I am deeply affected by and have very strong opinions about the world's troubles, I consciously use my time making art as a way to create fun and joy in my own life and hopefully, in some small way, in the lives of those who view my work.